sottey/redovc/README.md

 * Web UI
 * Importing from common formats
 * Config file defaults
 * Whatever you would like to see!
-[Let me know](https://github.com/sottey/redo.vc/discussions)
+[Let me know](https://github.com/sottey/redovc/discussions)

 ## Building

-Redo.vc is available for most configurations.
+redovc is available for most configurations.
 Go to the relase page, download the proper archive for your device.

 Once the file has downloaded, extract the binary and put it somewhere that is accessible from your terminal.